daniellima338/Ways/README.md

 ### The pictures does not sit well on mobile
 While testing it became apparent that the pictures would have to be moved, to fit better on the screen on mobile.
 Therefore every picture was moved, so the right perspective where centered.

+### to crowded in the about us section on mobile
+As the initial thought approach on mobile was too crowded i ended up only having two sentences visible on mobile in the about us section.
+This was much more pleasing to the eye.

 [Back to Top](#table-of-contents)